 The Creative Artists Group has gone through many iterations since it began as The Painted Ladies back in 2003 following a workshop by Sue Coburn.
 Many members of the group have come and gone but the core members of the group have been invincible, meeting every Thursday afternoon in Wattle Gallery.

 Recently, the group lost one of their star members.
-Tricia Bradford, which came as a shock to them all – Tricia’s artworks are featured in the galleries either side.
+Tricia Bradford, which came as a shock to them all – she was a much-loved artist.

 Now COVID-19 restrictions are lifting slowly, the artists have emerged from their isolation and meeting up again.
 Two of their members – Dossie Buckley and Roger Hunt – are not well enough to attend at the moment but remain in touch with the group.
 We wish them a speedy recovery.

-As their regular meeting place is under renovation at present owing to the re-stumping of Wallace House, they decided to collaborate and show their work in a new online Exhibition.
+As their regular meeting place has been under renovation, they decided to collaborate and show their work in a new online Exhibition.
 Each artist has a short bio and two examples of their work.

 Linda A Evans has been a member of NACA since 2008.
 Linda is a versatile artist and paints in any and every medium even using her iPad.
 She was born in Indonesia and has a peripatetic lifestyle as she accompanies her husband around the world.
 During this pandemic lock-down, she has been in Singapore but has kept us up to date with all her latest paintings.
 We look forward to having her back in Australia soon.